Setting Rent: How Much Should I Charge for Rent?

 Step 5.
 Research Rent Control Laws

 When it comes to setting or raising rent you may be restricted as to how much you can charge by rent control laws.
 These set a limit to the starting rent amount and how much you can increase rent each year.
-Find out what regulations apply to you on both a city and state level.
+You will need to find out if or what regulations apply to you on both a city and state level.

 Step 6.
 Find Out the Demand for Rental Properties in Your Area

 Several factors impact demand for rental properties, including the local and national economic situation, the desirability of the neighborhood, and the number of units available.
 Bear in mind that demand may change according to the season.
-People prefer to move in the spring or summer, meaning there is a greater demand for rental units at these times of the year.
+People prefer to move in the spring or summer, meaning there is a greater demand for rental units at these times of the year and this may allow you to set your rent at a premium compared to the less popular months.

 Step 7.
 Calculate Operating Costs